 Spiders In Florida: Common Types, And How to Get Rid of Them

 Spiders are everywhere, and there's nothing we can do about it.
-They're in our homes, they're on the ground outside during the summer months, and they're even sometimes in our beds!
+They're in our homes, on the ground outside during summer, and sometimes in our beds!
 The question is: why?
 How do I identify them?
 What are their nesting habits?
 And most importantly, how do I get rid of them?
 We will cover all of that and more.

 What do the most common spiders in Florida look like?

-- Brown recluse spider - this spider is typically brown or dark gray, but it can also be yellowish.
-They have a vivid violin pattern on their back which serves as the easiest way to identify them.
-It's very important not kill this spider if you see it in your home because there is venom that causes necrosis of the skin around where the bite occurred and sometimes even death!
+• Brown recluse spider - This spider is typically brown or dark gray but can also be yellowish.
+They have a vivid violin pattern on their back, which is the easiest way to identify them.
+It's essential not to kill this spider if you see it in your home because there is venom that causes necrosis of the skin around where the bite occurred and sometimes even death!

-- Brown widow spider - these spiders can be identified by their brown and orange coloration.
-They have a very distinct 'hourglass' shape on the lower abdomen, which is where they get their name from!
+• Brown widow spider—These spiders can be identified by their brown and orange coloration.
+They have a distinct 'hourglass' shape on the lower abdomen, which is where they get their name!

-- Orb weaver spider - these spiders are found all over Florida, but specifically like to live in trees or around homes.
-It has eight eyes that typically sit on the front of its face. it is brown and white in color.
+• Orb weaver spider - These spiders are found all over Florida, but they specifically like to live in trees or around homes.
+It has eight eyes that typically sit on the front of its face.
+It is brown and white in color.

-- Giant House spider - this is the largest house spiders, but are not dangerous to humans at all!
-They have very long legs compared to their body size which makes them distinct from other types of spiders that live inside people's homes. they eat many different kinds of insects and can be beneficial for your home because it prevents pests
+• Giant House spider—These are the largest house spiders, but they are not dangerous to humans!
+They have very long legs compared to their body size, distinguishing them from other spiders living inside people's homes.
+They eat many different kinds of insects and can benefit your home by preventing pests.

 Where do spiders like to live?